 These are different martial arts.
 Techniques, defensive movements are different from each other.
 So the gis have different qualities like design, flexibility, thickness and weight.

 1. Design and Materials

 BJJ gis are tapered and do not have any extra fabric.
 So jiu-jitsu gis are close-fitting whereas judo pants have more empty space between the legs and the fabric.
-This improves kicking performance but rolling on mats is a totally different story.
+This proides a more range of motion while performing judo techniques but rolling on mats is a totally different story.
 Because of this reason, it is harder to roll with judo gis.

 Making grip is more difficult while wearing BJJ gis because cuffs have less space so your opponent can’t make a strong grip so easily.
 On the other hand, it is way easier to do it with judo pants and jackets.

 Judo jackets are longer than jiu-jitsu jackets and pants have the same length.